Blog Layout

 4. Forward the Mail to the Tenant's New Address

-Maybe tenants are unable to come and collect their package or they haven’t answered your calls, but they’ve provided you with their new address.
-What you can do is forward any mail addressed to the tenant to their new address.
+Maybe tenants are unable to come and collect their mail or they haven’t answered your calls, but they’ve provided you with their new address.
+What you can do is forward any mail addressed to the previous tenant to their new address at your local post office or in a mailbox.

 You can do so by using reputable shipping services with tracking capabilities.
 Just make sure to keep records of the shipping process, including tracking numbers and delivery confirmations, to avoid mishaps and misunderstandings.